Prompt Schema: Why .sinc.json Is the Future of Prompt Standards

 done

-This validation catches missing bands before they reach production.
-A prompt without a CONSTRAINTS band is rejected at CI — it never gets deployed.
+This check catches missing bands before they go live.
+A prompt with no CONSTRAINTS band fails at CI.
+It never reaches production.

 Linting for Prompts